rclone/rclone/docs/content/flags.md

       --tpslimit float                       Limit HTTP transactions per second to this.
-      --tpslimit-burst int                   Max burst of transactions for --tpslimit. (default 1) --track-renames                        When synchronizing, track file renames and do a server side move if possible --transfers int                        Number of file transfers to run in parallel. (default 4) -u, --update                               Skip files that are newer on the destination.
+      --tpslimit-burst int                   Max burst of transactions for --tpslimit. (default 1) --track-renames                        When synchronizing, track file renames and do a server side move if possible --track-using-modtime                  When tracking renames, use file modification time instead of file hashes to match
+      --transfers int                        Number of file transfers to run in parallel. (default 4) -u, --update                               Skip files that are newer on the destination.
       --use-cookies                          Enable session cookiejar.